-What is an Interval?
+What is an Interval in Math?

-How are the two lines different?
+How are these two lines different?

 What is the difference between the emergency flashing light of an ambulance and its headlamp?